top of page

 Shein ships to over 160 countries and your everyday fast fashion shops that litter high streets are on every continent.

-No matter where in the world you are can have a 10-pound pair of jeans sent to you by one of these relatively quickly if you ignore the immense damage it causes to the environment.
+No matter where in the world you are, you can have a 10-pound pair of jeans sent to you by one of these companies relatively quickly.
+If you ignore the immense damage it causes to the environment.

 The industry gained the name fast fashion due to its ability to quickly and inexpensively create clothes that follow current designer trends to keep up with consumer demand.